Terms & Conditions

 2. APPLICATION OF TERMS AND CONDITIONS

-2.1 These terms and conditions shall apply to every sale and/or supply made by the Company.
+2.1 These Terms and Conditions shall apply to every sale or supply made by the Company.

-2.5 No employee of the Company has any authority to modify or deviate from the Terms and Conditions.
+2.5 No Company employee who is not a director, or authorised by a director, of the Company has any authority to modify or deviate from the Terms and Conditions.

 3. WHO ARE WE

 www.kenro.co.uk is owned and operated by the Company.
-We are registered in England and Wales under company number 1072955.
+We are Kenro Ltd, a company registered in England and Wales under company number 1072955.
 Our main trading address is Greenbridge Road, Swindon, SN3 3LH.
 Our VAT number is GB 195 2528 41.

-4.2 If you are situated outside the UK, there may be import duties and taxes payable on your Order.
-You will be responsible for such charges.
+4.2 If you are situated outside the UK, there may be additional charges including import duties and taxes payable on your Order.
+You will be responsible for all such charges.
 You should contact your local customs office for further information.
-We accept no liability for loss resulting from failed delivery as a result of non-payment of any such charges.
+We accept no liability for such charges or loss resulting from failed delivery as a result of non-payment of any such charges.

 5. YOUR STATUS

-In placing an order through our website you warrant that you are legally capable of entering into a binding contract.
+In placing an Order through our website you warrant that you are legally capable of entering into a binding contract, and that you are ordering for and on behalf of your business.
+We only sell Goods and Services to business customers.

 6. THE CONTRACT